Permafrost/Tundra/README.md

 * #### tundra.content:amend

-  Edits the given XML or flat file content with the list of {key, value} pairs specified in `$amendments`.
+  Edits the given [XML], [JSON], or Flat File content with the list of {key, value} pairs specified in `$amendments`.

   * Inputs:
-    * `$content` is a string, byte array, or input stream containing the XML or flat file content to be amended.
+    * `$content` is a string, byte array, or input stream containing the [XML], [JSON], or Flat File content to be amended.

     * `$amendments` is an IData document list containing all the edits to be made to the given `$content`.
       * `key` is a fully-qualified (for example, `a/b/c[0]`) key identifying the value in the parsed `$content` to be edited.

-      * `value` is the value to be assigned to the item identified by `key`, and can include percent-delimited variable substitution strings which will be substituted prior to being inserted into the parsed `$content`.
+      * `value` is the value to be assigned to the item identified by key, and can include percent-delimited variable substitution strings which will be substituted prior to being inserted into the parsed `$content`.

-      * `condition` is an optional `Tundra/tundra.condition:evaluate`
-        conditional statement, which is evaluated against the pipeline and only if the condition evaluates to true will the associated amended `value` be applied.
-If not specified, the amended `value` will always be applied.
+      * `condition` is an optional `Tundra/tundra.condition:evaluate` conditional statement, which is evaluated against the pipeline and only if the condition evaluates to true will the associated amended value be applied.
+If not specified, the amended value will always be applied.

+    * `$schema` is an optional input which determines whether to deserialize and serialize the content as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content either specify the MIME media type value "application/json" or the value "json"
-    * `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to parse `$content`.
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to deserializing and serializing `$content` as [XML], if no `$schema` is specified.

     * `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
 Defaults to the Java virtual machine [default charset].

     * `$encoding.output` is an optional character set used to encode the amended text data if `$mode.output` is a byte array or input stream.
 Defaults to the Java virtual machine [default charset].

     * `$mode.output` is an optional choice of {stream, bytes, string} which specifies the type of object `$content` is returned as.
 Defaults to stream.

   * Outputs:
-    * `$content` is the resulting edited XML or flat file content.
+    * `$content` is the resulting edited [XML], [JSON], or Flat File content.

 * #### tundra.content:deliver